vekatze/neut/book/src/basics-of-modules.md

 #    └── module.ens
 ```

-Incidentally, compiled objects, caches, etc. are stored into the module's `.build/`.
+Incidentally, compiled objects, caches, etc. are stored in the module's `.build/`.

 ### Main Module and Library Module